cs161-staff/textbook/crypto/intro.md

 _Confidentiality_ is the property that prevents adversaries from reading our private data.
 If a message is confidential, then an attacker does not know its contents.
+You can think about confidentiality like locking and unlocking a message in a lockbox.
+Alice uses a key to lock the message in a box and then sends the message (in the locked box) over the insecure channel to Bob.
+Eve can see the locked box, but cannot access the message inside since she does not have a key to open the box.
+When Bob receives the box, he is able to unlock it using the key and retrieve the message.

 Most cryptographic algorithms that guarantee confidentiality work as
-follows: Alice _encrypts_ a message by changing it into a scrambled form that the attacker cannot read.
+follows: Alice uses a key to _encrypt_ a message by changing it into a scrambled form that the attacker cannot read.
 She then sends this encrypted message over the insecure channel to Bob.
-When Bob receives the encrypted message, he _decrypts_ the message by changing it back into its original form.
+When Bob receives the encrypted message, he uses the key to _decrypt_ the message by changing it back into its original form.
 We sometimes call the message _plaintext_ when it is unencrypted and _ciphertext_ when it is encrypted.
 Even if the attacker can see the encrypted ciphertext, they should